RenderKit/openvkl/doc/api.md

 via

-    void vklDriverSetLogCallback(VKLDriver, VKLLogCallback, void *);
+    void vklDeviceSetLogCallback(VKLDevice, VKLLogCallback, void *);

 which Open VKL will use to emit log messages.
 Applications can clear either callback by passing `nullptr` instead of an actual function pointer.
 By default, Open VKL uses `cout` and `cerr` to emit log and error messages, respectively.
-The last parameter to `vklDriverSetErrorCallback` and `vklDriverSetLogCallback` is a user data pointer.
+The last parameter to `vklDeviceSetErrorCallback` and `vklDeviceSetLogCallback` is a user data pointer.
 Open VKL passes this pointer to the callback functions as the first parameter.
-Note that in addition to setting the above callbacks, this behavior can be changed via the driver parameters and environment variables described previously.
+Note that in addition to setting the above callbacks, this behavior can be changed via the device parameters and environment variables described previously.

 Basic data types